Breathfang/BreathfangGeoNodes/README.md

 6. Then you're done!
 This is like a dragon honor invitiation!
 Hahaha...

 ### Setup as Add-on (Coming soon)
-If you want to use Breathfang's Geometry Nodes Pack as Add-on, here is the steps:
+> Note: This feature is still under development and will be available in the future version If you want to use Breathfang's Geometry Nodes Pack as Add-on, here is the steps:
 1. Download `DragonGraph's Toolset Pack <version> - Add-on.zip`
 2. Extract it to your desired destination